 Click here to register.

-More than 215 new McKinney ISD teachers – including eight who graduated from the district – received a superheroes’ welcome to the 2012-2013 school year during the McKinney Chamber’s annual Business and Education Breakfast on Aug.
-15, 2012.
+More than 215 new McKinney ISD teachers – including eight who graduated from the district – received a superheroes’ welcome to the 2012-2013 school year during the McKinney Chamber’s annual Business and Education Breakfast.
 It was sponsored by Medical Center of McKinney.

 On hand to welcome the new teachers were more than 500 McKinney ISD faculty members, Chamber members and city leaders.
 Chamber President Jodi Ann LaFreniere kicked off the event by recognizing and praising the community’s strong commitment to education.